Raiki-B/Harvard-CS50-Projects/README.md

 ## Purpose
 This repository serves as a personal portfolio of my CS50 coursework to demonstrate my programming ability and computer science fundamentals.

-## License
+## Usage Notice
-These assignments follow the honor code guidelines and are for personal educational purposes only.
+These assignments follow the honor code guidelines and are provided for personal educational purposes only.
+Please do not submit this code as your own for academic credit.